devsunb/kanata-vk-agent/README.md

 ...
 ```

+If you pass all the input sources you're using as input-source-ids,
+you might never get to a state where all virtual keys are released,
+in which case live reload is not available at this time.

 ## Credit

 - [appwatcher](https://github.com/meschbach/appwatcher): Example of using cgo to execute go code when macOS frontmost app changes
-- [clavy](https://github.com/rami3l/clavy): I had never used rust before, so I was going to make it in go, but then I saw that this repository uses objc2 libraries and channel, so I rebuilt it in rust.
+- [clavy](https://github.com/rami3l/clavy): I had never used rust before, so I tried to build it in go, but then I saw that this repository uses objc2 libraries, so I was able to rebuild it in rust.
 - [qanata](https://github.com/veyxov/qanata): Referenced how to communicate over a TCP connection with kanata in rust.